MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-introduction.md

 1. [Ingest data](tutorial-ingest-data.md) from source to the data warehouse dimensional model with a data pipeline.
 1. [Create tables](tutorial-create-tables.md) in your [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 1. [Load data with T-SQL](tutorial-load-data.md) with the SQL query editor.
-1. [Clone a table using T-SQL](tutorial-clone-table.md) with the SQL query editor.
+1. [Clone a table with T-SQL](tutorial-clone-table.md) with the SQL query editor.
-1. [Transform the data](tutorial-transform-data.md) to create aggregated datasets using T-SQL.
+1. [Transform data](tutorial-transform-data.md) to create aggregated datasets using a stored procedure.
-1. [Time travel using T-SQL](tutorial-time-travel.md) to see data as it appeared.
+1. [Time travel with T-SQL](tutorial-time-travel.md) to see data as it appeared at a point in time.
 1. [Use the visual query editor](tutorial-visual-query.md) to query the data warehouse.
 1. [Analyze data](tutorial-analyze-data-notebook.md) with a notebook.
-1. [Create and execute cross-warehouse queries](tutorial-sql-cross-warehouse-query-editor.md) with SQL query editor.
+1. [Create a cross-warehouse query](tutorial-sql-cross-warehouse-query-editor.md) with the SQL query editor.
-1. [Create Power BI reports](tutorial-power-bi-report.md) using DirectLake mode to analyze the data in place.
+1. [Create a semantic model and a Power BI report](tutorial-power-bi-report.md) using DirectLake mode to analyze the data in place.
-1. [Build a report](tutorial-build-report-onelake-data-hub.md) from the OneLake **Data Hub**.
+1. [Build a Power BI report](tutorial-build-report-onelake-data-hub.md) from OneLake data hub.
-1. [Clean up resources](tutorial-clean-up.md) by deleting the workspace and other items.
+1. [Clean up tutorial resources](tutorial-clean-up.md) by removing the workspace you created in the first tutorial.

 ## Data warehouse end-to-end architecture